delphidabbler/codesnip/branches/parsnip/RepoStructure.md

     + **Build\Exe**

+        Contains sub-directories that receive executable files created by the build process.

+        + **Build\Exe\Release**

-        Contains all distributable executable files that result from various compilations.
-These include the CodeSnip and CodeSnipPortable loader executables, set-up program and help file.
+            Contains files that are destined for release in one or more of the distributions.
+They include the CodeSnip and CodeSnipPortable loader executables, set-up program and help file.

         + **Build\Exe\Tests**

              Contains executable files compiled from test suites that are not for distribution.

     + **Build\Obj**